 - It is one of the best PDF readers in the market with intuitive navigation tools and annotation tools including text boxes, shapes, and highlighters.

-- It is also a good way to edit and organize the pages on any PDF document, allowing you to reorder, replace, rotate, delete and even add new PDF pages to the document.
+- It is also a good way to edit and organize the pages on any PDF document, allowing you to reorder, replace, rotate, delete and even add new PDF pages to the PDF document.

 - It converts PDF to other formats, such as Word, Excel, PPT, HTML, XML, Image, etc.